lawmurray/mendingwall/docs/tidy-menus.md

 !!! info
     This section is for contributors to help improve Mending Wall.
 The installed rules are meant to be suitable for everyone, with adjustments made with other apps, such as Main Menu.

-The rules applied by *Manage Menus* are set in the config file `menus.conf`.
+The rules applied by *Tidy Menus* are set in the config file `menus.conf`.
 If the environment variable `XDG_CONFIG_HOME` is set then `$XDG_CONFIG_HOME/mendingwall/` is checked for the file, otherwise the default directory `$HOME/.config/mendingwall/` is checked.
 If the file is not found, the directories listed in `XDG_CONFIG_DIRS` are checked in order, adding a subdirectory `mendingwall/` to each, until the file is first found.

 If `menus.conf` is in a system directory and you wish to make changes to it, first copy it into `$XDG_CONFIG_HOME/mendingwall/` or `$HOME/.config/mendingwall/`.